complexphp/complexphp/README.md

 		html('home.php');
 	?>

-Now We need home.php to load html file.
+Now We need home.php to load html file, ***Remember you can also use home.html file but this is highly not recommended due security issues.***

 **home.php**